|Arthritis Foundation Exercise||Tuesday

 Arthritis Foundation Exercise Program classes are conducted by trained and certified instructors in partnership with the local Arthritis Foundation chapter.
 The instructors are usually health or fitness professionals who have attended an 8-hour training workshop.
 To accommodate different group needs, instructors select from 90 different exercises performed while participants are seated, standing or lying on the floor.
 Activities also include endurance-building activities, balance exercises, relaxation techniques and health education segments.
 An advanced level contains more aerobic conditioning activities and use of resistance bands and weights.

-We currently have a few pieces of equipment available for use anytime the center is open.
+We have an updated, larger exercise room with new equipment available for use anytime the center is open.

 Pickleball was created with one thing in mind: fun.
 It was designed to be easy to learn and play whether you’re five, eighty-five or somewhere in between.
 It is traditionally played on a badminton-sized court with special paddles, made of wood or high-tech aerospace materials.
 The ball used is similar to a wiffle ball, but slightly smaller.
 The lower net and wiffle ball allow the game to be accessible to people of all ages and abilities, while still allowing more competitive players to test their mettle.
 In many net sports, games are often won and lost by the power of the serve.
 In pickleball, the ball must bounce once on each side before volleys are allowed.
 This opens the game to more players and extends play for added fun.

 Gentle stretching for the entire body, head to feet.
 Light warm-up followed by stretching, ending with eight to ten minutes of relaxation and meditation.